Welcome to Year 1

 In literacy we have been doing lots of practise on writing sentences with a capital letter, finger spaces and a full stop.
 We try our best to apply new sounds and words from our phonics lessons into our writing.
 We have also been working on extending our sentences using the connectives and, because and so.

 This half term we have been exploring non-fiction texts.
 We then had a go at writing our own non-chronological reports about how to take care of a dog.
-Have a look at some of our fantastic writing below!
+Have a look at some of our fantastic writing above!

 In RE this term we have been learning about Christian beliefs and churches.
 We learnt lots of new vocabulary about the objects inside and outside of a church and we made some fantastic work.
 We have also learnt what Christians believe about God and why they celebrate Christmas.

 Our local Vicar showed us around one of the local churches.
 We had to have a virtual tour, but it was personalised for us and we really enjoyed it.
-During this time we filled in a checklist of what objects we could see in the church, you can find lots of our amazing work below.
+During this time we filled in a checklist of what objects we could see in the church, you can find lots of our amazing work above.

 Our focus this term in Art was collages.
 We linked this to our science topic of habitats.
 First of all we made a plan, and then in groups we made a collage of one of the four habitats we had been exploring.
 They look amazing and we have even displayed them in the classrooms.